vladdou/ms4-of-stories-shop/README.md

 ### Media

-  All images is taken by me
+  All images taken by me

   Logo is made by the illustrator [Oelwein](https://oelwein-studio.com/) for the brand Of Stories